 Kristopher Rollins co-directs the Urban Leadership Academy at Central Campus with Emily Lang.
 Together they began a writing workshop several years ago at Harding Middle School that mushroomed into the phenomenon known variously as Movement 515, RunDSM, Share the Mic and Brave New Voices.
-It’s a rising chorus of teen poets that spun off a feeder program in a cohort of district elementary schools called Half-Pints.
+It’s a rising chorus of teen spoken word poets that later spun off a feeder program in a cohort of district elementary schools called Half-Pints.
 “Half-pints, whole hearts!” is the mantra.

-“I did it on the impact that mentoring the half-pints has had on our high school poets,” he said last night before the half-pints spoke their truth, their WHOLE truth and nothing but their truth in their latest poetry slam at the Central Campus auditorium.
+“I did it on the impact that mentoring the half-pints has had on our high school poets,” he said last night before the half-pints spoke their truth, their whole truth and nothing but their truth in their latest poetry slam at the Central Campus auditorium.

 Poets from River Woods, Findley, Capitol View, Hillis, Samuelson, Stowe, Morris, and King Elementary went at it with the coveted Golden Boom Box on the line.
 Hillis brought the traveling trophy with them as the defending half-pint slam champs.
 But at the end of the night, King took it home.

 Honestly, folks, if you haven’t heard the half-pints, you can’t imagine what you’re missing.